 The Physical Therapy program at Quinnipiac University has determined that its curriculum meets the state educational requirements for licensure or certification in all states, the District of Colombia, Puerto Rico, and the U.S. Virgin Islands secondary to its accreditation by the Commission on Accreditation in Physical Therapy Education, based on the following: CAPTE accreditation of a physical therapist program satisfies state educational requirements in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Thus, students graduating from the Quinnipiac University CAPTE-accredited physical therapist education program are eligible to take the National Physical Therapy Examination and apply for licensure in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 For more information regarding state qualifications and licensure requirements, refer to the Federation of State Boards of Physical Therapy website.

-Quinnipiac’s MHS Physician Assistant program is accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) and prepares students for the National Certifying Exam (PANCE).
-PA’s earn national certification from the National Commission on Certification of Physician Assistants (NCCPA).
+Quinnipiac’s MHS Physician Assistant program prepares students for the National Certifying Exam (PANCE).
+PAs earn national certification from the National Commission on Certification of Physician Assistants (NCCPA).
 All 50 states require graduation from an accredited program and/or certification following successful completion of the PANCE as conditions for initial physician assistant licensure.
-By virtue of ARC-PA accreditation, Quinnipiac’s physician assistant programs offers the curriculum necessary for licensure in all 50 states.
+Quinnipiac’s physician assistant program offers the curriculum necessary for licensure in all 50 states.
 View a complete summary of initial licensure requirements in all 50 states.
 For information on the National Certification of PAs, visit the NCCPA website.
 For contact information for all states’ licensing boards, visit the AAPA website.